What is Robots.txt

 It has a huge role in SEO practices, as it is a vital medium for crawl management.
 Even without a robots.txt file, search engine crawlers could discover, crawl, render, and index the important web pages of the website.

-Many websites were found without a robots txt file.
+Many websites were found without a robots.txt file.
 Does this affect the SEO performance?
-Not.
-A robots.txt with error could cause severe damage to the website.
+No!
+A robots.txt with an error could cause severe damage to the website.

-Here are a few benefits a robots.txt file can provide to your website.
-They are,
+Here are a few benefits of a robots.txt file on your website,

 • Avoid web pages with duplicate content from crawling.